Are there regulations for operating a judgment recovery / collections business?

 Do tax preparers require a license?

-According to the Connecticut State Board of Accountancyy, tax preparers (third party / bulk filers) are not required to be certified public accountants.
-However, the tax preparer is not permitted to represent themselves as certified public accountants or professional accountants which are licensed through the Connecticut State Board of Accountancy.
-Contact the agency: 860-509-6179 or email@example.com or visit www.ct.gov/sboa
+According to the Connecticut Department of Consumer Protection, tax preparers (third party / bulk filers) are not required to be certified public accountants.
+However, the tax preparer is not permitted to represent themselves as certified public accountants or professional accountants which are licensed through the Connecticut Department of Consumer Protection.
+Contact the agency: 860-509-6179 or firstname.lastname@example.org or visit https://portal.ct.gov/dcp

 Note: Persons registered as Third Party/Bulk Filers are not given the authority to act as agents of the Department of Revenue Services.